rbergmair/recruitment_challenge/so1rb_doc/EXPLORATION.md

   in it (that number being 72215).
 - One can further combine that with the category, to obtain the combination with category $14$ (denoted `0xe.0x3fffffff`) as the most frequent one.
-- The combination `0x3fffffff` also exhibits a fairly high density of positive datapoints, at 10%.
+- The combination `0x3fffffff` also exhibits a fairly high proportion of positive datapoints, at 10%.
 Only one other combination has an even higher density of positives.
 That is `0x3dfe7f5f`, which as 12%.
 - It might well be that every one of the binary features, more or less, has the effect of accumulating additional evidence in support of a positive decision.
 I'll make a mental note of that.
 The Bayesian method should be able to assign weights appropriately.
-- In combination with category values, the density of positives can go even higher: `0xe.0x3fffffff` has as many as 16% (total number of data points 2436).
+- In combination with category values, the proportion of positives can go even higher: `0xe.0x3fffffff` has as many as 16% (total number of data points 2436).
 - Combination `0x18.0x1fd57fcf` has as many as 50% positives, but is only